01micko/desert-moon/README.md

 make
 ```

-Don't bother to install, everyting should work from `pwd`
+Don't bother to install, everything should work from `pwd`

 If built without error run: